mitodl/mit_lti_flask_sample/docs/tutorial.rst

 .. _mit lti flask sample template: https://github.mit.edu/mitxlti/mit_lti_flask_sample/
 .. _deploy to heroku: deploy_to_heroku.rst

-Tutorial: LTI interfacing to edX
+Tutorial: Using the Sample LTI provider in edX
 ================================

-The mit_lti_flask_sample is a template for building LTI modules for edX.
+The mit_lti_flask_sample is a template LTI provider for edX.
 The intent of this tutorial is to show how to:

-    * Create a Virtual Environment to explore the LTI sample
+    * Create a Virtual Environment to explore the LTI sample provider
     * Explore the LTI sample template
     * Setup edX locally
     * Use the LTI sample on the local server in a course